reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 As the returned streams are lazily loaded, the elements are not read until they are used (which happens when the terminal operation is called on the stream) and thus enhances performance.

 Wouldn’t it be great to apply these SQL like processing capabilities to files as well?
 How do we get streams from files?
 Can we walk through directories and locate matching files using streams?
 Let us get the answers to these questions.

+### Code Example
+This article is accompanied by a working code example on [GitHub](https://github.com/thombergs/code-examples/tree/master/core-java/streams/fileswithstreamsd).

 ## Getting Started